tawawa/auth0-react-redux-api-client/README.md

 The domain object (account) corresponds to a typical Auth0 Custom DB table and this Client can therefore act as a GUI for DB HTTP endpoint access (from Rules, Custom DB Scripts or other webtasks).

+USE THE HOSTED PAGE BRANCH FOR THE Hosted Page Solution !!!

 ## Companion Repo

 See [auth0-node-api-sample](https://github.com/tawawa/auth0-node-api-sample)